bcoe/sandcastle/README.md

 script.run();
 ```

-SandCastle will be an ongoing project, please be liberal with your feedback, criticisms, and contributions.
+SandCastle will be an ongoing project, please be liberal with your feedback, criticism, and contributions.

 Copyright
 ---------